MicrosoftDocs/Viva/Viva/glint/start/prelaunch-live-email-templates.md

 You play a significant role in the process, from emphasizing the survey's importance to empowering your managers to act.
 You are a thought partner for your managers when it comes to business and people's success.
 Look for opportunities to build manager capability and facilitate team connections to drive improvements.

-We are here to support you throughout this process.
-Please reach out with questions.
+We're here to support you throughout this process.
+Reach out with questions.

 **[Salutation]**,